Skip to main content

 You should be aware that we do not raise or send out invoices before a payment is due.
 Invoices are raised on the billing date.

-All payment details for broadband, home phone and TV can be entered or updated on the Payment Details page of My Account.
+All payment details for broadband and home phone can be entered or updated on the Payment Details page of My Account.
 To change your payment information for Plusnet Mobile, go to My Mobile Account.

 Direct Debit is the most reliable way to pay and it also means that you're protected by the Direct Debit guarantee.
 This guarantee means that if any error is made you're entitled to an immediate refund from your bank or building society.